oswida/cyber/docs/en/background.md

 I resigned because:

-1. Working 24/7 for these rates is a mockery.
+1. Working 24/7 for these rates is a joke.
 2. The Boss found out about that last haul of drugs my mate and I had dropped off.
 3. It turned out that the family I agreed to drop off had escaped the corporate arcology.
 4. I overheard a VIP conversation - I'm not going to take part in such perverted fun.
-5. I thought there was always time to start changing the world for the better.
+5. I thought it was time to start changing the world for the better.
 6. It's hard to compete with these youngsters stuffed with implants.

 ## Driver (+1 BIO)